rouzinho/IterativeBoost/README.md

 ## Getting Started

-The plugin is a widget reading an input node (trigger) and producing a rising boost.
+The plugin is a widget reading two input node (reset and stop) and producing a rising boost.

 The code work for the 6.x version of Cedar.